-Week 1: Largely forgotten these days, the Modoc War of 1872–73 occupied the American public mind of the time, as it rattled the second Grant Administration, claimed the life of the only general officer to fall in a Western Indian war, and embarrassed the military with one stinging defeat after another.
-Yet, for all its drama, this fight was more than a strategic and tactical engagement between Euro-Americans and Indigenous people.
+Largely forgotten these days, the Modoc War of 1872–73 occupied the American public mind of the time, as it rattled the second Grant Administration, claimed the life of the only general officer to fall in a Western Indian war, and embarrassed the military with one stinging defeat after another.
+Yet, for all its drama, this fight was more than a strategic and tactical engagement.
 Behind and beneath the war sits the reality of California’s genocide.

-Week 2: The word genocide entered the public lexicon only in the 1940s, when Polish lawyer Raphaël Lemkin created the term to cover the particular variety of mass atrocity Nazi Germany was visiting upon Europe.
-Genocide, though, has happened many times before, under different regimes and with varying names.
-Using the legal concept of genocide as a guiding light, we will set the stage by examining what occurred in California between the Spanish invasion of 1769 and American annexation in 1846.
+The word genocide entered the public lexicon only in the 1940s, when Polish lawyer Lemkin created the term to cover the particular variety of mass atrocity Nazi Germany was visiting upon Europe.
+Genocide, though, has happened many times before and since, under different regimes and varying names.
+Using the international legal concept of genocide as the frame, we will set the stage by examining what occurred in California between the Spanish colonial invasion of 1769 and the United States’ annexation in 1846.

-Week 3: Genocides do not roll out full-blown.
+Genocides do not roll out full-blown.
 Rather, they move through stages that escalate from bigotry, dehumanization, and discrimination to mass murder and, ultimately, denial.
-California’s extermination campaign developed from racist attitudes against Natives imported by American emigrants, gave birth to laws that stripped Natives of legal and political rights, and led to Gov. Peter Burnett’s 1851 declaration of a war of extermination funded by $40+ million in state bonds.
+California’s extermination campaign developed from racist and pseudoscientific ideas about Natives imported by Euro-American emigrants, gave birth to laws that stripped Natives of legal and political rights, and led to Gov. Peter Burnett’s declaration of a war of extermination funded by $45 million in state bonds.

-Week 5: The genocide extended beyond physical extermination to erase the cultural evidence and memory of California’s original inhabitants.
-This effort included displaying the remains of dead Natives as “specimens of natural history” in museums to renaming landscape features from Yosemite to Mt.
-Lassen and creating the public fallacy of the vanishing Native epitomized in the story of Ishi.
+The genocide extended beyond physical extermination to eliminate the cultural evidence and memory of California’s original inhabitants.
+This effort included displaying the remains of dead Natives as “specimens of natural history” in museums, renaming landscape features from Yosemite to Mt.
+Lassen, and creating the public fallacy of vanishing Natives and empty, pristine wilderness.

-Week 6: Despite the genocide, California is now home to the largest Native population of any U.S. state or territory and is witnessing an Indigenous cultural, political, and economic renaissance.
-This course-concluding session looks at contemporary Native California and asks what non-Native people can do to make amends for the state’s past and to redeem its present and future.
+Despite the genocide, California is now home to the largest Native population in the United States and witness to an Indigenous cultural, political, and economic renaissance.
+This course-concluding session looks at what’s happening in contemporary Native California, with a focus on the Bay Area, and asks what non-Native people can do to address the state’s shameful past and redeem its present and future.